AmericanRedCross/GeoWebServices/queryingGeoServices.md

 These Geo Web Services are being developed specifically to support the placename search feature of the ARC ECOS project tracking tool, though additional endpoints and functionality may be added in the future.

-### Sample Use Scenario ###
+###Sample Use Scenario###

 An ARC staff member is recording a new activity into ECOS.
 The activity location is Port-au-Prince, Haiti.
 The staff member opens a browser, logs into ECOS, and creates a new activity record.
 The staff member proceeds through the necessary steps to enter all of the project information though the web form.
 Included in the web form is a location field.
 A link next to the location field opens a new window which prompts the submission of a placename.

-The staff member then types Port-au-Prince and hits enter.
+The staff member types Port-au-Prince and hits enter.
 Three possible matches are returned.
 Two matches from the GADM dataset, and one match from the GAUL dataset.
 The staff member chooses one of the matches and clicks OK to close the window and return to the ECOS project information entry screen.
 The activity may then be saved and submitted with the selected location tag.

 Service Endpoints
 -----------------

-There are currently 2 main web service REST endpoints located on the development server [http://54.213.94.50/services](http://54.213.94.50/services)
+There are currently two main web service REST endpoints located on the development server [http://54.213.94.50/services](http://54.213.94.50/services)

 1. Name Search: [http://54.213.94.50/services/nameSearch](http://54.213.94.50/services/nameSearch)